 If you’re currently struggling with your finances, there’ll be no easy way over this hurdle.
 You’ll probably have to cut out every expense in your budget that is not absolutely necessary, it even do what you can to reduce those that are.

-It could include passing of the annual family vacation, driving your car for years after paying off your car loan, living in your current home even though most of your neighbors traded up, and buying your clothing in thrift stores while everyone else you know shopping at the mall.
+It could include passing the annual family vacation, driving your car for years after paying off your car loan, living in your current home even though most of your neighbors traded up, and buying your clothing in thrift stores while everyone else you know shopping at the mall.

 5. Learn To Manage Money